-How can International Donor Organisations ensure insight-driven response plans during Covid times?
+How can Non-Governmental Organisations (NGOs) and International Development Organisations (IDOs) ensure insight-driven response plans during Covid times?

 5 recommendations to data-driven decision making